dallaylaen/perl-FSM-Arrow/README.md

 * Inheritance.
 If needed, existing machine can be extended with extra or slightly different states.

 * Compatibility.
-Instance class may be enhanced via Moose, Class::XSAccesor, fields w/o breaking the machine.
+Can play along with Moose, Class::XSAccesor, fields, and Class::StateMachine w/o breaking the machine.

 * Optional transition restrictions (list of possible next states, final state).